spencergritton/py-apply/README.md

 Feel free to use or fork this if it's helpful.

-A final note: This project was inspired by a reddit post from https://github.com/harshibar/
+A final note: This project was inspired by a reddit post from https://github.com/harshibar/ and uses a bit of code from one of their projects.